-Justification: To have more control over the start of the ski season, many ski resorts in the Pacific Northwest have chosen to purchase costly snowmaking equipment.
-According to a 2015 report in the Spokesman-Review, a feasibility study commissioned by the Bogus Basin ski resort in southern Idaho concluded that the resort would need "extensive snowmaking to be a sustainable business" (Russell 2015).
+Note-On Making Snow: To have more control over the start of the season, ski resorts in the Spokane region are increasingly finding it necessary to purchase costly snowmaking equipment.
+According to reporting by the Spokesman-Review in 2015, a feasibility study commissioned by the Bogus Basin ski resort in southern Idaho concluded the resort would need "extensive snowmaking to be a sustainable business" (Russell 2015).
 Snowmaking equipment has already been deployed on runs at Schweitzer Mountain, Silver Mountain, and 49 Degrees North (Russell 2015).
-As of October 2019, both Mt.
+As of October 2019 both Mt.
 Spokane (Copeland 2019) and Lookout Pass (Sawyer 2019) do not use snowmaking equipment in their operations.
 Advances in snowmaking technology have brought down prices, but the systems still cost millions of dollars.
-For instance, at the time of the 2015 reporting by the Spokesman-Review, "first phase of its snowmaking system" at Bogus Basin was estimated to cost \$4 million to install (Russell 2015).
-However, given what we know about both temperature and precipitation projections for this century, investments in snowmaking equipment might be ill-advised for many ski resorts in the Pacific Northwest.
-Projected changes in temperature could create conditions where, even with expensive snowmaking equipment, it may not be possible to create snow, especially early in the season.
+For instance, at the time of the reporting, Bogus Basin official estimated the "first phase of its snowmaking system" would cost \$4 million to install (Russell 2015).
+Projected changes in temperature could create conditions where, even with expensive snow making equipment, it may not be possible to create snow, especially early in the season.